 - When performing official duties, VOA broadcasters leave their personal political views behind.
-The accuracy, quality and credibility of the Voice of America are its most important assets, and they rest on listeners' perception of VOA as an objective source of world, regional and U.S. news and information. - VOA journalists (including writers, correspondents, stringers and program hosts) avoid at all times use of unattributed negative terms or labels to describe persons or organizations, except when the individuals and groups use those labels to describe themselves or their activities.
+All correspondents, producers, writers, editors and hosts should be aware of their own cultural values and personal beliefs and put them aside when preparing a report, conducting an interview, hosting a newscast or an interview program. - The accuracy, quality and credibility of the Voice of America are its most important assets, and they rest on the audiences' perception of VOA as an objective and reliable source of world, regional and U.S. news and information. - VOA journalists -- including writers, correspondents, stringers and program hosts -- should avoid at all times use of unattributed negative terms or labels to describe persons or organizations, except when the individuals and groups use those labels to describe themselves or their activities. - Be fair to all of the people involved in a story.
+People who are presented in a negative light must be given a reasonable chance to present their side of the issue.
+If they refuse to comment, that should be noted.
+This demonstrates to our audience that we made the effort to be fair to all sides. - A correspondent, producer or host should be well prepared with facts to balance the statement of one side or the other.
+Don't simply nod in acknowledgement when listening to someone's answer, as this could imply that you agree with that position. - THERE IS NO PLACE AT VOA FOR SO-CALLED ADVOCACY JOURNALISM THE PRESENTATION OF NEWS FROM ONE PARTICULAR VIEWPOINT OR ONE SPECIFIC AGENDA